home-assistant/developers.home-assistant/docs/device_automation_condition.md

 ## `async async_condition_from_config(config, config_validation)`

 Create a condition function from a function.
-The condition functions should be an async-friendly callback that
+The condition functions should be an async-friendly callback that evaluates the condition and returns a `bool`.